rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

     SPS.setParticles();
 };
 ```
+###SPS Visibility
+To render the meshes on the screen, BJS uses their bounding box (BBox) : it the BBox is in the frustum, then the mesh is selected to be rendered on the screen.
+This method is really performant as it avoids to make the GPU compute things that wouldn't be visible.
+The BBox of each mesh is recomputed when its World Martix is updated.
+When you create a SPS, unless you use the `positionFunction` at creation time, all its particles are set by default at the position (0, 0, 0).
+So the size of the SPS mesh is initially the size of its biggest particle, so it is for its BBox.
+If you animate your particles without updating the SPS mesh World Matrix (ex : the whole SPS doesn't move, rotate or scale), its BBox may keep far more little than the current space occupied by the moving particles.
+So, if this little BBox gets out of the screen (cam rotation for instance), the whole SPS can then disappear at once !

+In order to manage the SPS visibility, you have two methods `SPS.refreshVisibleSize()` and `SPS.forceVisibility()`.

+* `SPS.refreshVisibleSize()` : updates the SPS mesh BBox size on demand.
+This is an intensive computation, so it's better not to use it in the render loop each frame.
+You could call it once the mesh has reached its maximum size for instance.
+*  `SPS.forceVisibility()` : forces the SPS mesh to be computed by the GPU even if its BBox is not visible.
+Unless you really want it, you should better use `SPS.refreshVisibleSize()`.

 ###Garbage Collector Concerns
 In Javascript, the Garbage Collector is usually your friend : it takes care about cleaning up all the not any longer needed variables you could have declared and thus it sets the memory free.